luvceylin/ceylinavci/README.md

 The envelope animation was created entirely with HTML and CSS.
 It uses 3D transforms and keyframe transitions to simulate an envelope flap opening smoothly when hovered.

-Most of the code was from past HTML knowledge, however my css effects and art/ newspaper required some research.
+Most of the basic code was from past HTML knowledge, however my css effects and art/ newspaper required some research.
 I used ai to help debug the css envelope animation and to spot some conflicting css issues!!

 ---